 The PADI Dry Suit Diver, is a speciality course that covers the theory and skills necessary for choosing, using and maintaining a dry suit.
 It is a useful course to enable you to dive in colder climates and some dive centres require a certification in dry suit diving before they will allow you to hire one.

-This course costs £160 and includes the PADI Drysuit manual, pool session, two dives in open water, equipment hire and certification.
-Transport is not included and we can arrange lift sharing for the open water dives to reduce fuel costs.
+This course costs £180 and includes the PADI Drysuit e-Learning, pool session, two dives in open water, equipment hire and certification.
+Transport is not included.